-Home & Garden Garden How to Grow Ginseng By David M. Kuchta Writer Wesleyan University, University of California, Berkeley David Kuchta, Ph.D., is a historian, author, gardener, and educator.
-He has been an environmental activist since the 1970s.
-After 20 years teaching in academia, he has taught creative writing and been an editor and professional writer for the past seven years. our editorial process David M. Kuchta Updated May 06, 2021 Fresh Ginseng Roots.
+Home & Garden Garden How to Grow Ginseng By David M. Kuchta David M. Kuchta Writer Wesleyan University, University of California, Berkeley David Kuchta, Ph.D. has 10 years of experience in gardening and has read widely in environmental history and the energy transition.
+An environmental activist since the 1970s, he is also a historian, author, gardener, and educator.
+Learn about our editorial process Updated May 6, 2021 Fresh Ginseng Roots.
 Orchidpoet/Getty Images.
 Share Twitter Pinterest Email Home & Garden Planting Guides Indoor Gardening Urban Farms Insects In This Article Expand Ginseng Varieties How to Plant Ginseng Ginseng Plant Care How to Harvest and Store Ginseng Commercial growers of ginseng recognize the plant for its toothed, compound leaves and single umbel of slightly fragrant, yellowish-green or greenish-white flowers that bloom from late spring to late summer.
 The flowers turn into a cluster of red berries in autumn.
 But ginseng is best known for its roots, which look somewhat like immature ginger or disfigured carrots.
 Ginseng has long been used in traditional medicine in numerous Asian and Native American cultures.
 As a highly prized commercial product, wild ginseng has been over-harvested, leading to it being legally protected in both Asia and North America.
 Below is a guide of useful plant care tips so you can grow your own ginseng.
 Ginseng Varieties Both Asian and American ginseng are herbaceous perennials.
 American ginseng (Panax quinquefolius) grows to 10-15 inches tall in eastern North America in hardiness zones 3-8.
 Forest farming of ginseng has a long-standing tradition in Appalachia.
 Asian ginseng (Panax ginseng) is frost-hardy and grows to about 8 inches tall.
 Today, it is mainly found growing in the remote mountains of Korea, China, and Russia.
 How to Plant Ginseng While collecting the seeds of wild ginseng is legal, given its scarce nature, you will most likely need to purchase seeds or seedlings from a commercial grower.
 Growing From Seed Seeds can be stored until you are ready to plant.
 Before planting, soak them for 10 minutes in a 10% bleach solution to prevent fungal infections.
 Sow seeds 1 ½ inches apart.
 Seeds will sprout in early to mid-spring, at which point, thin them to 3 inches apart.
 Growing From Seedlings Seedlings should be planted immediately upon arrival from a commercial grower.
 Plant seedlings 3 inches apart, then water in.
 Traditional Medicinal Uses Appropriately, ginseng's genus name Panax comes from the Greek word for panacea.
 The Iroquois and Mohegans used American ginseng as a fertility drug, painkiller, anti-emetic, and psychiatric drug, among other uses.
 In Asian traditions, it is used for treating colds, fatigue, and cancer; to promote stamina, strength, concentration, and memory; to relieve anxiety, hot flashes, and respiratory disorders; and to slow the aging process.
 Ginseng Plant Care Ginseng is a woodland plant, so your goal should be to reproduce those conditions as much as possible.
 Once planted, however, your ginseng will need little care.
 Light and Air Ginseng grows in partial to full shade, with good air circulation.
 If you can't find a natural tree canopy to plant under, you can create your own with artificial structures.
 Soil and Nutrients Prepare a bed with soil up to 8 inches deep underneath mature hardwood trees, preferably on a northeast-facing slope.
 Ginseng requires well-draining soil, rich in humus, with a slightly acidic pH level.
 Water Before your plants reach maturity, water regularly only as much so that the soil does not dry out.
 Once your plants have reached maturity, to retain moisture you can cover your plants with leaf litter — the only soil supplement your plants will need.
 During an extended drought, be sure to keep the bed watered — frequent applications of a moderate amount of moisture is better than infrequent deep soakings.
 Temperature and Humidity American ginseng is a wide-ranging plant, with a native habitat from Louisiana to Quebec province, but it is best grown in a cooler climate that replicates the relatively constant humidity of its woodland environment.
 An area subject to flooding or standing water will rot the valuable roots.
 How to Harvest and Store Ginseng Even the harvesting of commercially grown ginseng is limited to mature plants (at least three years old) and only in late summer and fall.
 So if you're considering growing ginseng, know that the first thing you'll need is patience before your plants are ready to harvest and market.
 Ginseng can outlive humans, so there is no reason to hurry a harvest.
 Starting no earlier than the plant's fourth year, carefully dig up your crop with a shovel so as not to damage the roots.
 Gently wash off the dirt, then dry your ginseng in a cool, dry, well-ventilated room.
 Larger roots can take multiple weeks to dry, so turning the roots daily will speed up the process and prevent mold.
 Store your dried ginseng in a wicker basket or other well-ventilated container.
 You can sell your mature roots to wholesale buyers or directly to customers online.
 Supplement your income by harvesting and selling seeds or seedlings.
 What you can't sell, follow an old American tradition and brew yourself a pot of ginseng tea twice daily.
 The Market for Ginseng Benjamin Franklin wrote about the discovery of American ginseng in his Pennsylvania Gazette in 1738.
 Americans were soon exporting it to China, where the market had become depleted through over-harvesting.
 Today, ginseng still commands enormous prices; In 2018, wild ginseng (often illegally harvested) fetched up to $1,000 per ounce in American Chinatowns.
 Commercially and legally “wild-simulated” grown ginseng can sell for $9.00 per ounce.
 View Article Sources "American Ginseng."
 U.S. Fish And Wildlife Service.